 Yale Aviation has been a flying club for over 100 years.
+Today, membership is open to all members of the community as well as those with a connection to Yale (students, faculty, employees and families).
 Currently incorporated within the state of Connecticut, it provides its members with access to airplanes and flight instruction in pursuit of its mission to promote education in aviation as stated in its YA By-laws.
-Membership is open to all members of the Yale community (students, faculty, and employees) plus their families and those without connection to Yale upon approval of the membership committee.
+Those interested in membership apply to and are approved by the membership committee.
 Rules as to operation, scheduling, billing, insurance, and instruction can be found in the Yale Aviation Regulations.

 Aircraft Rental Rules & Fees (as of July 1, 2019)